 Arid Mountains, Rugged Coastline Kept the Spaniards and Gringos at Bay

-The Baja California peninsula, despite rampant growth in tourism, retains the spirit of primordial “earthly paradise” of California, stumbled upon by the gold-fevered Spaniards almost 500 years ago.
+The Baja California peninsula, despite rampant growth in tourism, retains the spirit of primordial “Earthly paradise” of California, stumbled upon by the gold-fevered Spaniards almost 500 years ago.
 This isolated wilderness persists through time, set between two thousand miles of mostly uninhabited Pacific and Sea of Cortés coastline, as the world beyond, airplanes, yachts, time-share condominiums, slowly discover these riches.
 The arid mountains and windswept Baja desert of cholla and pitahaya cactus, crossed by a few winding two-lane highways, have so far kept the resort sprawl at bay.
+But ever since the arrival of Spaniards centuries ago, big ideas and gross overstatements have directed the development of the arid peninsula.

 “Know that on the right hand from the Indies exists an island called California very close to a side of the Earthly Paradise; and it was populated by black women, without any man existing there, because they lived in the way of the Amazons.
 They had beautiful and robust bodies, and were brave and very strong.
 Their weapons were golden and so were the harnesses of the wild beasts that they were accustomed to domesticate and ride, because there was no other metal in the island than gold.” – García Ordóñez de Montalvo, in the Spanish romance novel, “Adventures of Esplandián,” for which the Californias were named.